Could Mike Trout and Bryce Harper become baseball's all-time greatest superstar duo?

 Mike Trout is back just in the nick of time.
 The Angels superstar, who missed six agonizing weeks with a torn ligament in his left thumb, returned to action Friday, getting five hits and a walk during L.A.'s weekend series against Tampa Bay.

 During Trout's absence, his bizarrely marginalized place as baseball's consensus best player was compromised further by the Homeric emergence of New York's Aaron Judge, and the H-word is capitalized not because it's referring to long balls but rather because Judge appears to be part of an ancient Greek ballad.
 No one -- I think -- is actually suggesting that Judge has replaced Trout as baseball's best player.
-But it can be argued that, in the hardball zeitgeist, Judge has garnered more attention than Trout has in the last three months or so.
+But it can be argued that, in the hardball zeitgeist, Judge has garnered more attention than Trout has in the past three months or so.
 It's tough to quantify something like that.

 Trout's return is timely for the Angels because they are one of many teams mired in the tepid race for the AL's wild-card slots.
 Trout on the field equals more wins, and one of the unsung tales from the first half of the season is how well L.A. held up in his absence.
 But the return is timely for the rest of us because it sets up a rare meeting between Trout and the only real candidate to take his best-in-baseball crown: Washington's Bryce Harper.
 (Sorry, Mr. Judge -- put up a few more half-seasons like this one, and we can revisit the subject.)